 This project involved the re-planning of the existing house and the building of a new kitchen which connects the house with a small casita and terrace.

-The new extension provides a bright kitchen space opening onto a new southwest facing terrace whilst connecting the two previously separate parts of the house
+Second, it provides a bright kitchen space opening onto a new southwest facing terrace whilst connecting the two previously separate parts of the house.

 The new kitchen (top left) fits in to the small scale and fragmentary character of the existing old buildings, maintaining the house’s character through the use of local materials and echoing the forms of the earlier buildings.